 - 10.1.
-You have a "non-statutory disclosable interest" in an item of business of your authority where: - a decision in relation to that business might reasonably be regarded as affecting the well-being or financial standing of you or a member of your family or a person with whom you have a close association to a greater extent than it would affect the majority of the Council Tax payers, ratepayers or inhabitants of the division or electoral area for which you have been elected or otherwise of the authority's administrative area, or - ii) it relates to or is likely to affect any of the interests listed in the Table in the Appendix A to this Code, but in respect of a member of your family (other than a "relevant person") or a person with whom you have a close association and that interest is not a disclosable pecuniary interest.
+You have a "non-statutory disclosable interest" in an item of business of your authority where: - i) A decision in relation to that business might reasonably be regarded as affecting the well-being or financial standing of you or a member of your family or a person with whom you have a close association to a greater extent than it would affect the majority of the Council Tax payers, ratepayers or inhabitants of the division or electoral area for which you have been elected or otherwise of the authority's administrative area; or - ii) It relates to or is likely to affect any of the interests listed in the Table in the Appendix A to this Code, but in respect of a member of your family (other than a "relevant person") or a person with whom you have a close association and that interest is not a disclosable pecuniary interest.

 - 10.2.
-If you attend a meeting and are aware that you have a 'Non Statutory Disclosable Interest in any matter to be considered, or being considered, at that meeting: - (a) If the interest is not entered in the Authority's register of members' interests, you must, subject to sub-paragraph 9 above, disclose to the meeting the fact that you have a Non-Statutory Disclosable Interest in that matter, and
+If you attend a meeting and are aware that you have a 'Non Statutory Disclosable Interest in any matter to be considered, or being considered, at that meeting: - (a) If the interest is not entered in the Authority's register of members' interests, you must, subject to sub-paragraph 9 above, disclose to the meeting the fact that you have a Non-Statutory Disclosable Interest in that matter; and

-- (b) If the interest is one which a member of the public with knowledge of the relevant facts would reasonably regard as so significant that it is likely to prejudice your judgement of the public interest, you must not -unless you have obtained a dispensation from the Authority's Monitoring Officer: - (i) participate, or participate further, in any discussion of the matter at the meeting; or - (ii) remain in the meeting room whilst the matter is being debated or participate in any vote taken on the matter at the meeting;
+- (b) If the interest is one which a member of the public with knowledge of the relevant facts would reasonably regard as so significant that it is likely to prejudice your judgement of the public interest, you must not: - (i) participate, or participate further, in any discussion of the matter at the meeting; or - (ii) remain in the meeting room whilst the matter is being debated or participate in any vote taken on the matter at the meeting;